The Big Break: Big Break The Palm Beaches

 The 23rd installment premiered February 2, 2015.
 The winner received over $180,000 in cash and prizes, including a sponsor exemption to the Barbasol Championship.
 The winner of the competition was Richy Werenski.
-In May 2015, NBC Universal released most of the production staff of Original Productions, the division of the Golf Channel that created and produced the show since its beginning in 2003.
+In May 2015, NBCUniversal released most of the production staff of Original Productions, the division of the Golf Channel that created and produced the show since its beginning in 2003.
 That same group created and produced "Altered Course", another golf-based competition show premiering in June 2015.

 Also featured in this season was the trick shot duo, The Bryan Brothers, including George and Wesley Bryan.
 Wesley Bryan played on mini-tours before earning his Web.com Tour card for 2016 by finishing T-9 at qualifying school.
 In his third event of the 2016 season, he won the Chitimacha Louisiana Open.
 He picked up a second win a month later at the El Bosque Mexico Championship.
 In August, he won his third event of the season, the Digital Ally Open, to earn promotion to the PGA Tour.
 He was the eleventh golfer to do so.
-He won the 2016 Web.com Tour Player of the Year award.
+He won the 2016 Web.com Tour Player of the Year award, and in 2017 won the RBC Heritage for his only FedEx Cup tournament win.

-Big Break Good Good
+Big Break × Good Good

-The 24th installment of the series was announced on October 22, 2025, by Golf Channel and influencers Good Good Golf, to be broadcast in 2026.
-The season will be held at the Horseshoe Bay Resort in Horseshoe Bay, Texas.
-The winner will win, among cash and prizes, a sponsor exemption to the Good Good Championship held at Omni Barton Creek in Barton Creek, Texas, a new PGA Tour FedEx Fall tournament scheduled in November 2026.
-Matt Scharff of Good Good will host alongside Blair O'Neal.
-Chris Graham and Kevin Schultz will be executive producers.
+In October 2025, Golf Channel announced that it would revive The Big Break; the new season would be co-produced with the golf-oriented digital media company and YouTube channel Good Good.
+Two regulars of its YouTube channel—Brad Dalke and Sean Walsh—were part of its cast, while Blair O'Neal and Good Good personality Matt Scharff co-hosted.
+The season was filmed at the Horseshoe Bay Resort in Horseshoe Bay, Texas, and the winner was to receive a sponsor exemption to the Good Good Championship—a new PGA Tour fall event in Barton Creek, Texas that would debut in the 2026 season.

-Good Good members Brad Dalke and Sean Walsh will be two of the 12 players to participate; the balance of the 12-man field will be announced at a later date.
+The cast was announced on July 15, 2026.
+Big Break × Good Good was originally scheduled to premiere on August 25, 2026.
+Two hours before it was scheduled to air, Golf Channel preempted the season premiere to September 1, in order to remove references to a sponsor—reported to have been Golf Galaxy—that had withdrawn over a controversial Good Good/Callaway commercial criticized as promoting violence against women.
+On August 27, Good Good announced that it would withdraw its title sponsorship of the Barton Creek tournament; later that day, Golf Channel announced that Big Break × Good Good had been withdrawn from its schedule and will not air.
+Despite the cancellation, Golf Channel stated that it planned to produce a new season of The Big Break in 2027.